henrypgill/backend-coding-Challenge/README.md

 In this repository you will find my solution to the JENTIS interview coding challenge.
 I quite enjoyed this challenge, and it allowed me to use bun and docker together for the first time.

 ## Running the service
+The .env.example file would normally need to be renamed to .env, and the value filled in.
+However I have removed .env from .gitignore for ease of use.
 To run the service, you can use the `compose` script with npm/yarn/bun which will spin up the necessary docker containers.
 The docker service will be available on port 4000.
 The development database will be empty, however can be populated using the endpoint:
 `http://localhost:4000/dummy-data/populate-database`